ONSdigital/census-rm-qid-batch-runner/README.md

 This should write the files out to the GCS bucket.

 When you are finished exit the pod with `ctrl + D` or by running `exit`.
-This will disconnect, then you can delete the pod with `make teardown-pod`.
+This will disconnect, then you can delete the pod with `make delete-pod`.

 ## Tests and Checks